Payment Form configuration options

 You can use any field as a URL parameter from the Contact, Account, Recurring Donation, Installment and Inbound Report objects.
 The only exception is birthday, which cannot be pre-filled by query.

 Custom form fields that you define in the Page Builder are also available for URL queries.
-When you have defined a customer field, use the field Id as the parameter name.
-For instance, in the custom field below the URL parameter would be https://your-domain.com/page-name?custom_JXOxz8n1Wnityju=somevalue
+When you have defined a custom field, use the field Id as the parameter name.
+For instance, in the custom field below the URL parameter would be https://your-domain.com/page-name?custom_JXOxz8n1Wnityju=somevalue.

 Preset parameters